Meditation in motion

 Learn about the history and advantages of practising this ancient martial art

-Tai chi, an ancient Chinese martial art, has gained immense popularity in recent years due to its numerous health benefits.
-Tai chi is a low-impact exercise that involves slow and gentle movements combined with controlled breathing techniques.
+Tai chi is an ancient Chinese martial art.
+Tai Chi has gained popularity in recent years due to its numerous health benefits.
+Tai chi is a low-impact, spiritual exercise that involves gentle, slow movements combined with controlled breathwork techniques.

 The history of Tai Chi

-Tai Chi is a popular martial art and practice that focuses on combining meditation, breathing techniques, and body movements.
+Tai Chi is a popular martial art and practice that focuses on combining body movements with breath.
 It originated in China and has been practised by young and old, beginners to advanced for centuries.
-The practice has evolved over time to take on the form and techniques we see today.
+The practice has evolved over time to take on various different forms and techniques we see today.
 One particular style of Tai Chi that has gained popularity in recent times is the Yin Yang style taught by master John Ding.
 This is the style we practice in our popular class in Ingleby Barwick.

 The history of Tai Chi dates back to the 16th century.
 Its origins are shrouded in mystery.
-According to legend, it was developed by a Taoist monk named Zhang Sanfeng who combined elements of martial arts with Taoism and the principles of yin and yang.
-The practice was initially known as ‘Taijiquan’ or ‘Supreme Ultimate Boxing’ . was a form of self-defense that mimicked the gentle and fluid movements of nature.
+It was said to have been developed by a Taoist monk who combined elements of martial arts with Taoism and the principles of yin and yang.
+Combining movements from martial arts with the flowing elements of nature.

 Lets delve into the health benefits of tai chi.
 Read on to see why it is gaining popularity among people of all age groups.